Medicine Hat September Festivals

 Find more information about the event and the event schedule at medicinehat.ca or Together Again YXH.

-This event is entirely funded by the Department of Canadian Heritage.
+| This event was funded by the Department of Canadian Heritage.

 inquiry form